Rewst Terminology

 Actions

-Actions are what lives inside of a workflow.
-Each integration has a number of actions within it (and more are added constantly!).
-You grab these actions from the left menu on a workflow, drag them onto the workflow UI and that is what runs when you run the workflow.
+Actions are what live inside of a workflow.
+Each integration has a number of actions within it.
+You grab these actions from the left menu on a workflow, and drag them onto the workflow UI to build your desired workflow.
+When you run a workflow, Rewst is completing a series of actions.

 For more information, see: Actions in Rewst